amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 - next is "post".
 - inside the schema, can just directly reference the BookDto since we dont create an array as its not an array. `$ref: "#/components/schemas/BookDto"`
+- but, in POST we required to have request body (`requestBody:`). so, add "request" above the responses. add `required` as true since this is required. inside schema put `$ref: "#/components/schemas/CreateBookDto"`

+- next lets document our by `id` route.
+- first, declare the route `"/api/books/{id}"`. `{id}` this declared any param in this format (curly bracket).
+-

 ```javascript
 // book.router.js //